IanTorweihe/Pathfinder2D/README.md

 ## Contact

-For any queries or further discussion, feel free to get in touch via GitHub.
+For any queries or further discussion, feel free to get in touch via GitHub or LinkedIn.